Effects of Bulimia on the Hands & Knuckles

 How to Treat Russell’s Sign

-Still, the best way to treat Russell’s sign is not so much to address only the bulimia symptoms as to address the root of the problem and put a stop to frequent vomiting.
+Still, the best way to treat Russell’s sign is not so much to address only the bulimia symptoms as to address the root of the problem and avoid frequent vomiting.

 Eating Disorder Treatment